harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to change user directory to home.
+This task is to list contents in a directory in a long format.